SnowConvert AI - Function References - Shared¶

 Definition¶

-This user-defined function (UDF) is used to multiply an interval of time with a value of ‘N’ times.
+This user-defined function (UDF) is used to multiply a time interval by a factor of N.

 Parameters¶